DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

-income.[^14_Fu_70] More-educated Chinese emphasized knowledge, moral conduct, shared values and emotions that may help the couple to communicate better spiritually.[^14_Fu_71] Based on evolutionary psychological analyses, Tian found “good genes,” “good provider” and “good-father” to be factors Chinese female college students and professional women preferred in mate selection.[^14_Fu_72] These criteria help ensure male candidate can provide the physical good genes, good socio-economic status, and good personality traits the future generation needs.[^14_Fu_73] It is also confirmed that urban-rural differences, educational levels and household incomes, along with some other factors, affected Chinese female college students’ preference in mate selection.[^14_Fu_74] But, on the whole, Tian’s study concluded that modern Chinese female college students valued personal traits more than material criteria.[^14_Fu_75]
+income.[^14_Fu_70] More-educated Chinese emphasized knowledge, moral conduct, shared values and emotions that may help the couple to communicate better spiritually.[^14_Fu_71] Based on evolutionary psychological analyses, Tian found 'good genes', 'good provider' and 'good-father' to be factors Chinese female college students and professional women preferred in mate selection.[^14_Fu_72] These criteria help ensure male candidate can provide the physical good genes, good socio-economic status, and good personality traits the future generation needs.[^14_Fu_73] It is also confirmed that urban-rural differences, educational levels and household incomes, along with some other factors, affected Chinese female college students' preference in mate selection.[^14_Fu_74] But, on the whole, Tian's study concluded that modern Chinese female college students valued personal traits more than material criteria.[^14_Fu_75]